-13. I am indebted especially to Graham Parkes for these ideas.
+13. I am indebted, mainly to Graham Parkes, for these ideas.

-15. I have intentionally left out the various degrees or levels of ren achievement such as daren (persons in high station), shanren (truly adept persons), chengren (consummate persons), renzhe or renren (authoritative persons), shi (scholar-apprentices), junzi (exemplary persons), and shen or shengren (sages) for purposes of simplification.
-See Roger T. Ames and Henry Rosemont, Jr., The Analects of Confucius: A Philosophical Translation, 60 for further discussion of the last three categories of renlisted above.
+15. I have intentionally left out the various degrees or levels of ren achievement such as Daren (persons in high station), shared (truly adept persons), Schengen (consummate persons), renzhe or renren (authoritative persons), shi (scholar-apprentices), junzi (exemplary persons), and shen or shengren (sages) for purposes of simplification.
+See Roger T. Ames and Henry Rosemont, Jr., The Analects of Confucius: A Philosophical Translation, 60 for further discussion of the last three categories of reenlisted above.

 16. Arthur Waley, The Analects of Confucius, 27.